sibevin/code_error/README.md

 Once you setup the error codes, raising a code-based error is easy.

-    raise MyError.new(:purchase_info_incorrect)
+    raise MyError.gen(:purchase_info_incorrect)

-There are two argments in the code error constructor, `MyError.new(code, options)`.
+There are two argments in the code error constructor, `MyError.gen(code, options)`.
 If the given code is defined in the error_codes, the error would contain the corresponding status and msg.

-    e = MyError.new(:purchase_info_incorrect)
+    e = MyError.gen(:purchase_info_incorrect)
     e.code # :purchase_info_incorrect
     e.status # :failed
     e.msg # "Purchase information format is incorrect."

 You can give another string with the "msg" option to overwrite the original message:

-    e = MyError.new(:purchase_info_incorrect, msg: "The another message which would override the original one.") e.code # :purchase_info_incorrect
+    e = MyError.gen(:purchase_info_incorrect, msg: "The another message which would override the original one.") e.code # :purchase_info_incorrect
     e.status # :failed
     e.msg # "The another message which would override the original one."

 If the given code is unknown, the error would become an internal error, i.e., the status is the `:internal` status.

-    e = MyError.new(:unknown_error)
+    e = MyError.gen(:unknown_error)
     e.code # :unknown_error
     e.status # :internal
     e.msg # "An internal error occurs."